splexas/TrampHooker/README.md

 # TrampHooker
 A mechanism that trampoline hooks functions in x86/x64 systems.
+# DISCLAIMER
+## This code is written pretty poorly, current code hardcodes and assumes there will be the same assembly instructions everytime in each program and that is not very flexible.
+This repository covers just the basics on how trampoline hooking should work.
 # How does trampoline hooking work?
 Let's say, the target function contains this assembly code:
 ```asm